-The Massachusetts Lemon Law covers drivers whose vehicles suffer a nonconformity or defect within the first 12 months or 15,000 miles, whichever comes first, that can't be repaired after repeated attempts (normally 3) by the manufacturers authorized dealership.
-Review the statute and a summary of the Massachusetts Lemon Law.
+The Lemon Law in MA covers drivers whose vehicles suffer a nonconformity or defect within the first 12 months or 15,000 miles (whichever comes first) that can't be repaired after repeated attempts (normally three) by the manufacturers authorized dealership.

 No. If you are having continuous problems and your car is under a manufacturer's warranty, we can still help under the Federal Magnuson Moss Warranty Act.
 Please let us know about your repairs and we will have someone from our firm contact you and explain your rights.
 The representation is still completely cost-free.

-Yes, cars that are purchased and leased are both covered.
-Leased cars were added in July, 1997.
+Yes, cars that are purchased and leased are both covered under the MA Lemon Law.
+Leased cars were added to the Law in July, 1997.

 Yes.
-Motorcycles are covered under the Massachusetts statute.
+Motorcycles are covered under the Lemon Law Statute.